 At Earthly, we want what’s best for the planet.
-And for us, this means going beyond carbon neutral, or carbon zero to a climate positive agenda in order to tackle climate change.
+And for us, this means going beyond carbon neutral, or carbon zero to a climate positive agenda.
 This looks beyond striving to counter emissions created with carbon reductions, and instead looks to purposefully remove more carbon than we produce and create environmental benefits through our actions.

 Firstly, we should look at what it means to be carbon neutral or net zero, so we can see why it is imperative to go further than this.
 A recent publication from Oxford University outlined a set of principles “for net zero aligned carbon offsetting” .
 Many countries, organisations and even individuals are setting out targets to reach net zero emissions.
 The UK has a target to reach net zero by 2050, reducing the net greenhouse gas emissions of the UK by 100% relative to 1990 levels .
 As well as the UK, five other countries have formally passed laws to put in place net zero targets – Sweden and Scotland, 2045; and France, Denmark and New Zealand by 2050.